justmatt20/Fetch/README.md

 ### Themes and Styling

-This react app uses Lexand font from Google fonts and the main colors are orange and purple to march Fetch Rewards' color scheme.
+This react app uses Lexand font from Google fonts and the main colors are orange and purple.
 Additional styling information can be found in the tailwind.config.js

 ## Available Scripts